pradeep800/Destributed-Task-Scheduler/README.md

 (last_time_health_check_in_second,task_updated) =>
 - in "remove health check" we are removing the entries 3 minute which are 3 minute late to update their last_time_health_in_second
 - In "failed updatator" we are going to use both or key in where clause so i am making in index

-##### Status Checker Service
+### Status Checker Service
-Every  worker will keep pining the state check service in every 5 second for health check and when some task got finished worker will send the status of task here is what status checker service is going to do
+Every worker pings the status check service every 5 seconds for health checks.
+When a task is completed, the worker sends its status.
+Here's what the status checker service does:

-1. we will create 2 api endpoint which are rechable by main worker
-    - POST health_check : - for sending their information about helath
-     body : {jwt:string}
+1. Create 2 API endpoints accessible to the main worker:
+   - **POST /health_check:** Sends health information with the body `{jwt: string}`.
-     - POST update_status : for updating the state of our worker which we can do by updating our failed_at or completed_at in "task database"
+   - **POST /update_status:** Updates the worker's state by modifying `failed_at` or `completed_at` in the "task database".

-1. keep updating their last_time_health_check_in_second to their new time
-2. when our task send us complete or failed we'll update the "health check database" and put task_updated as true and in "task database" we will update "completed_at" or failed_at
+2. Continuously update `last_time_health_check_in_second` to the current time.

+3. When a task completes or fails, update the "health check database":
+   - Set `task_updated` to true.
+   - Update `completed_at` or `failed_at` in the "task database".

-##### Retry and Failed Updator Service
+### Retry and Failed Updator Service
-In this service if last_time_health_check_in_second not under 30 second limit we will consider it as dead task and update our "task database" with failed_at and with reason and if it have retry left we will not do anything we will just put it in sqs queue and add current_retry +1
+This service identifies tasks exceeding a 30-second health check interval as dead tasks, updating the "task database" with `failed_at` and a reason.
+If the task has retries remaining, it queues it in SQS with `current_retry + 1`.

-##### Remove Health Check database entries (remove HS DB entries)
+### Remove Health Check Database Entries (Remove HS DB Entries)
-This is a cron job which will execute in every 3 minute to remove the entries which are old and not needed in database
+This cron job executes every 3 minutes to remove obsolete entries from the health check database that are no longer needed.

-##### How i am going to maintain SLA
+### How i am going to maintain SLA